 The beach has a spacious parking lot.
 Other public facilities are still limited to toilets (IDR 2k) and washing room (IDR 5k).
 Small restaurants along the beach offer food and drinks at a reasonable price.
 There is a rental service for kayak and umbrellas.
 Little souvenir shops are also available.

 How To Get To Pandawa Beach

-There is no public transport which stops in front of Pandawa Beach.
-Besides, it's still quite far (about 1,6 km) from the ticket gate to the beach.
+There is no public transport that stops in front of Pandawa Beach.
+Besides, it’s still quite far (about 1,6 km) from the ticket gate to the beach.
 A private vehicle is the best way to get there.
 Rent a bike at IDR 65k/day or a car at IDR 600k/day.
-Only 40 minutes from Kuta area, Pandawa beach is accessible by following Ngurah Rai Bypass southward.
+Only 40 minutes from the Kuta area, Pandawa beach is accessible by following Ngurah Rai Bypass southward.

-At Jimbaran intersection, take a right lane toward Kampus UNUD road.
+At Jimbaran intersection, take the right lane toward Kampus UNUD road.
 Follow the road for 2,6 km until Udayana University intersection.
 Then take a turn left to Goa Gong street and follow this route: Goa Gong street – Sarmawangsa – Melasti – Pantai Pandawa road.

 Address & Location

 Pandawa beach location is in Jl.
 Pantai Pandawa, Kutuh, South Kuta, Badung Regency, Bali 80361.